Skip to content

 Newton's masterwork presenting the laws of motion and universal gravitation.
 The founding document of classical physics.

-Cover of On the Origin of Species
+On the Origin of Species by Charles Darwin — book cover

 On the Origin of Species